javiercejudo/dejavideo/README.md

 Check the demo page at [javiercejudo.kodingen.com/labs/dejavideo/](http://javiercejudo.kodingen.com/labs/dejavideo/).

 Stream your own videos easily, either on your private network or to the world using HTML5 video.
-I use the app to share all my videos from my main device to any devices in the house connected to the Wi-Fi, including tablets and smartphones.
+I use the app to share all my videos from my main device to any devicesin the house connected to the Wi-Fi, including tablets and smartphones.

 ## Features: